 "The best time to plant a tree was 20 years ago, the second best time is now"

-A Leadership Journey provides students of color ages 13-18 from marginalized identities equitable access to international & domestic cultural exploration through travel, utilizing travel as the vehicle to discuss the importance of Mental & Emotional wellness Global Citizenship, Self-awareness, Leadership, and Ubuntu.
+A Leadership Journey provides youth of color ages 13-18 from marginalized identities equitable access to international & domestic cultural exploration through travel, utilizing travel as the vehicle to discuss the importance of Mental & Emotional wellness Global Citizenship, Self-awareness, Leadership, and Ubuntu.

-A Leadership Journey was started because students from marginalized identities do not always have equitable access to international or domestic travel.
+A Leadership Journey was started because youth from marginalized identities do not always have equitable access to international or domestic travel.
 To fill this void, we started A Leadership Journey to create a platform that would provide equitable access to international and domestic travel.

-Why Mental and emotional health health- because whether ptsd or personal or environmental stress, students from marginalized identities experience high amount of stress which impacts how they see themselves, feel about themselves, see their opportunities, and feel about their opportunities.
+Why Mental and emotional health health- because whether ptsd or personal or environmental stress, youth from marginalized identities experience high amount of stress which impacts how they see themselves, feel about themselves, see their opportunities, and feel about their opportunities.

 WHY INTERNATIONAL TRAVEL?